wwen03/server/index.md

-# This web map is developed for visualization
+# This repository is developed for data storage

-Welcome to GBR4Reefs Map
+Welcome to Server